vanvalenlab/deepcell-label/DEPLOYMENT.md

 ## Host a static site with an S3 bucket

-Create a new S3 bucket with the [AWS console](https://s3.console.aws.amazon.com/s3/buckets).
+Create a new S3 bucket with the [AWS console](https://s3.console.aws.amazon.com/s3/buckets) and uncheck "Block all public access".

 In the Properties tab of the bucket, scroll to the bottom to find the Static website hosting settings.